Ulmus × hollandica 'Klemmer': Etymology

 The name 'Klemmer' derives from the Flemish for 'climber', a reference to the tree's rapid growth and lofty height.
 Klemmeri, used by the Späth nursery among others, is a misnomer, incorrectly implying a proper noun Klemmer.

 Not to be confused with 'Klehmii', a cultivar of Ulmus americana named for Charles Klehm, an Illinois nurseryman.

 Description

 'Klemmer' is a tall, fast growing tree, with a straight cylindrical stem and ascending branches, initially forming a narrow, conical or pyramidal head which later broadens, and producing numerous root-suckers and some epicormic shoots.
-The bark, smooth in young trees, is later fissured.
-The leaves are ovate, up to 7.5 cm (3 in) long (Krüssmann says up to 10 cm) and up to 5.0 cm (2 in) broad, shortly acuminate at the apex, the upper surface dark green, scabrous and glabrescent, the margins slightly crispate.
+The bark, smooth in young trees, is later fissured, forming irregular 'scales' in mature specimens.
+The leaves, their upper surface middle green, are ovate, up to 7.5 cm (3 in) long (Krüssmann says up to 10 cm) and up to 5.0 cm (2 in) broad, shortly acuminate at the apex, scabrous and glabrescent, the margins slightly crispate.
+(F. J. Fontaine likened the leaves to "the fairly narrow light green leaves of 'Superba', but with a somewhat rougher upper surface".)
+The petiole is 1 to 1.5 cm long in canopy leaves.
 The seed is situated close to the notch of the samara.
 The timber is reddish in hue, strong but liable to warping.
 Feneau noted (1902) that young trees were susceptible to frost damage.